nacho503/mapApiFlask/README.md

 2. models.py : Data model.

 - 3 Execute 📢pipenv shell in gitbash.
-  - 3.1 📢Para python usar gitbash como terminal.
+  - 3.1 📢for python use gitbash in the terminal.
-  - 3.2 📢pipenv shell se va a usar siempre para hacer andar la API.
+  - 3.2 📢pipenv shell always for running the API.
-  - 3.3 ⚠️terminal: pipenv shell Para crear el ambiente virtual, para mantener "encapsulado" el proyecto.
+  - 3.3 ⚠️terminal: pipenv shell for creating the virtual ambient, it "encapsulates" the project.

 4. Importar e instanciar SQL Alchemy en models.py .